EDUCATION & COMMUNITY OUTREACH

 In addition to in-school presentations, "Renaissance Rock" is also offered on the Hobby Center for Performing Art's annual Discovery Series.
 Click Here for More Details

-Young Artists in Residence:
+Renaissance Rock Young Artists in Residence: The Crumhorn Collective

-The "Crumhorn Collective" was founded in 2009 as a completely student-run renaissance band based at Rice University’s Shepherd School of Music.
+The Crumhorn Collective was founded in 2009 as a completely student-run renaissance band based at Rice University’s Shepherd School of Music.
 They have since gathered a sizable following through frequent outreach performances, concerts at private events, and lecture recitals, all performed on combinations of crumhorns, recorders, bagpipes, cornemuses, shawms, dulcian, viols, hurdy-gurdy, sackbut, cornetti, lute, and percussion.

 With their impressive arsenal of instruments, and exceptionally energetic and interactive programs, the group has gained extensive outreach experience in many of Houston's public schools, as well as at Ars Lyrica events, and performances at The Centrum, Miller Outdoor Theatre, and on The Hobby Center's Discovery Series.
 In 2010 they were awarded a Richter grant for music outreach, performed at Rice University’s McMurtry College Dedication, and were honored to premier a piece written for them by renowned composer Karim Al-Zand.
 The Crumhorn Collective is delighted to continue their relationship with Ars Lyrica Houston as their Resident Young Artist Ensemble this season.